EARNING AN UNDERGRADUATE OR POSTGRADUATE DEGREE

 Fore the full list: parade.com/colleges

-"This list is based on the recommendations of 43 top high school guidance counselors across the country.
-Some entries include comments from the panel."
+"This list is based on the recommendations of 43 top high school guidance counselors

-A-List Colleges.
+in PARADE's survey of A-List Colleges.

 Christopher Newport University, Newport News, Va.